RG9n/RG9n.github.io/write-ups/hackpark.md

 Now we must move our smsss.exe to the directory Message.exe is located in (c:\Program Files (x86)\SystemScheduler\).

-This is what creates alerts on the device.
-So if you were to do echo "Hi!" it would pop up on the device.
+Message.exe creates alerts on the device.
+So if you were to do echo "Hi!" once you swapped the binaries and had a elevated reverse shell, it would pop up on the device.

-Now rename Message.exe to something else and change your shell to Message.exe, swapping the actual binary name with your reverse shell.
+Now rename Message.exe to something else (Message.old) and change your shell to Message.exe, swapping the actual binary name with your reverse shell.

-Go ahead and exit the current meterpreter session, and run the shell again on the device as Message.exe.
+Go ahead and exit the current meterpreter session, and run the shell again on the device as Message.exe!

 ### WIN!
 We got system!